dera8/SynthCity/Dataset_Creation_Scripts/readme.md

-Here’s the `README.md` formatted for GitHub:

 # Transportation Data Management Scripts

-A collection of Python scripts for processing transportation data, including generating datasets for stops, edges, and trips from GTFS and SUMO files.
+A collection of Python scripts for generating datasets for stops, edges, and trips from GTFS and SUMO files.

 ## Table of Contents
 - [Scripts](#scripts)